Search a title or topic

 continue reading

 Get fresh tips from budget decorating guru, Betsy Helmuth.
 Each episode is packed with interior design secrets the other pros don't want you to know and with answers to your burning questions.
 Betsy owns Uploft Interior Design and has been featured on HGTV, NBC's "Today Show", CBS News, Lifetime, and more.
 She penned the best-selling books, "Big Design, Small Budget" and "Affordable Interior Design".
-Helmuth has shared her affordable interior design design advice and DIY approaches with mill ...
+Helmuth has shared her affordable interior design advice and DIY approaches with millions th ...

 continue reading